 When to use Event Storming

-• You’re kicking off a new project.
+- You’re kicking off a new project.
 Even if individual team members understand parts of the domain, they probably don’t share a mental model.
 Event Storming builds that shared model explicitly.

-• You have access to domain experts.
+- You have access to domain experts.
 The technique depends on having people in the room who know how things actually work.
-Dave and Rachel’s farming knowledge was essential to the GreenBox session.
+Dave and Rachel’s farming knowledge was essential to the Greenbox session.

 When not to use it

-• The team already shares a strong mental model.
-If everyone genuinely understands the domain and agrees on how it works, Event Storming will confirm what you know without adding much.
-Spend the time elsewhere.
+- The team already shares a strong mental model.
+If everyone genuinely agrees on how things work, Event Storming will confirm what you know without adding much.
+The danger is that “we all understand it” is often an untested assumption – but sometimes it’s genuinely true.

 What happens next

-Maya photographs the entire wall – five panoramic shots stitched together.
+Maya photographs the wall – five panoramic shots that she’ll have laminated the following week.
 Sam volunteers to transcribe the events and hotspots into a shared document.
 Tom, who was sceptical about spending three hours not coding, admits he’s glad they did it.
-“I would have spent a week building automated substitution logic,” he says.
-“That would have been completely wrong.”
+“I would have spent a week building automated substitution logic.
+That would have been completely wrong.”

-Lee smiles.
 “High praise from a farmer.”

 “I know,” Lee says.
 “That’s why you needed to be in the room.”